ryanco/Py4Edi/README.md

 Py4Edi
 ======

-A python project for working with X12 EDI documents.
+A python project for working with X12 EDI documents.Right now it is mostly an API for supporting reading in an EDI X12 00401 document.

 My Goals